CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-2.md

 ## Creating basic map apps

-We saw in the last lesson that we can build custom webpages in JavaScript by using createVis and createLayer from the CartoDB.js library.
+In the last lesson, we saw that it is easy building custom webpages in JavaScript by using createVis and createLayer from the CartoDB.js library.
 In this lesson we will take a look at some of the methods we can use to alter the layers of our map.
 If you take a look through the [documentation of CartoDB.js](http://docs.cartodb.com/cartodb-platform/cartodb-js.html), you will see that there are many methods to boost the power of your maps.

 Download/copy the template for this lesson from [***this link***]({{site.baseurl}}/t/), or use [***this***]() JS Fiddle to follow along and explore.
 We will also use the following two viz.json files: